Living Well Blog

 December 28, 2020

 America has a loneliness problem.
 A report released in 2020 found that more than three in five adults are lonely.
 Many say they feel left out, poorly understood or short on companionship.
-Loneliness is associated with poor health outcomes including cognitive decline, depression and longer… See more
+Loneliness is associated with poor health outcomes including cognitive decline, depression and… See more

 December 28, 2020